timdittmann/timdittmann.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.earthscope.org/'>EarthScope Consortium</a> & <a href='https://gnssrange.com/'>Satellite Navigation and Sensing Laboratory, Univ of Colorado Boulder</a>.
+subtitle: <a href='https://www.earthscope.org/'>EarthScope Consortium</a> & <a href='https://gnssrange.com/'>Satellite Navigation and Sensing Laboratory.</a>

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>Lyons, Colorado, USA.</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a data scientist at EarthScope Consortium and research affiliate at the Satellite Navigation and Sensing Laboratory at the University of Colorado, Boulder.
+I'm a data scientist at EarthScope Consortium and research affiliate at the Satellite Navigation and Sensing Laboratory at the University of Colorado, Boulder.

-I am passionate about high-impact research at the intersection of geophysics and data science.
-I advocate for open-science and novel uses of cloud-based computing for transformative science.
-If you found yourself reading this far, I’d love to hear what you are working on.
+I'm excited to talk about geophysics, data science, research cloud computing and open-science.
+I made this page to share some of our projects.
+If you found yourself reading this far and are interested in some of these topics, send me a message.